 BILL# BRIEF DESCRIPTION PRIMARY SPONSOR STATUS НВ 765 This bill: I. Consolidates the authority and duties of school administrative units.
 II.
 Empowers school boards to develop, evaluate, and implement school curriculums.
 III.
 Makes school superintendents elected officials.
 Rep. Dan McGuire 3/26/25: House voted ITL by voice vote.
 Bill is dead.
 SB 148 This bill: Enacts a chapter that prohibits a person who intentionally and feloniously kills another person from certain financial benefits from the estate of the decedent or other contractual provisions, and enacts provisions governing the disposition of the estate in such instances.
 Sen. Victoria Sullivan 3/13/25: Senate voted OTP with amendment #2025-0746s by voice vote.
-4/9/25: House Judiciary hearing.
+4/9/25: House Judiciary public hearing.
 4/16/25 and 4/22/25: Subcommittee work sessions.
-5/7/25: Executive session.
-Committee voted 17-0 for OTPA (#2025-1922h) but kept bill on regular calendar.
+4/23/25: Executive session.
+Committee voted 17-1 for OTP with amendments 2025-1699h and 2025-1708h.
 SB 181 This bill expands the presumption that heart or lung disease is occupationally related for firefighters unless there is clear and convincing evidence to the contrary.
 Sen. Rebecca Perkins Kwoka 3/20/25: Senate voted OTP by voice vote, then tabled by voice vote.
 SB 297 This bill would shift the risk of losses from NH RSA 5-B pooled risk management programs, such as HealthTrust, to the towns, cities, school districts, counties, and other public sector organizations they serve.
 Sen. Carson 3/20/25: Senate voted OTP with amendment #2025-0951s by voice vote.
 4/23/25: House Commerce and Consumer Affairs public hearing.
 Majority testifying opposed bill.
-5/7/25: Subcommittee work session.
-5/20/25: Subcommittee work sesson.
+Subcommittee work session expected in the first two weeks of May.